wavim/crappy-calculator/README.md

 - (n) C (r) (combination)
 - (n) gcd (r) (integer gcd)

-> It is worth noting that in some cases brackets () are not needed e.g. (x)d and xd, nPr and
+> It is worth noting that in some cases brackets are not needed e.g. (x)d and
-> (n)P(r), are the same.
-> However, this is not always the case, and brackets should be preferred to avoid ambiguity.
+> xd, nPr and (n)P(r).
+However, this is not always the case.
-> If not, expressions like -1^0.5 = NaN can be confusing as you might think it is equivalent to
-> -(1^0.5), but it is actually interpreted as (-1)^0.5.

-You can also define your own items, or mess around with the existing.
-(Switching '+'s with '-'s is evilly fun)

-Remember to play with the demo!

 ### Notes

-This naive project implemented when I knew nothing of parsing theory is nowhere near performant.
-A simpler LL recursive descent parser could have done a better job.
+This naive project implemented when I knew nothing of parsing theory is nowhere near smart or performant.
+A stack-based modified (to support custom definitions) LL recursive descent parser could have done a better job.

-There was a thought for a new version, by writing a runtime lexer-parser generator called [XFLIP](https://github.com/wavim/xflip).
-It's now abandoned after deliberate considerations.
-Pity.
+There was a plan for a new version, by writing a runtime lexer-parser generator called [XFLIP](https://github.com/wavim/xflip).
+It's now abandoned after deliberate considerations to focus on other fields.
 I admit that I'm not especially interested in parsing theory.

-Do note that the current version, albeit dumb, does work and function correctly.
-Just some regrets in my heart that I would not be able to make it the thing I wished, crappy, isn't it?
-That's all.
+The current version, albeit dumb, does work and function correctly in most situations (postfix unary operators are known to have precedence issues, but I don't really want to fix the old codebase).

+Crappy, isn't it?